What Is CBD?

 How do I know this CBD is safe?

 We hold our CBD to the same exacting standards as our olive oil.
-We use full-spectrum CBD from hemp grown on licensed farms in the USA that are currently seeking their USDA organic certifications.
+We use full-spectrum CBD from hemp grown on licensed farms in the USA with USDA organic certifications.
 Every lot is tested for mycotoxins, pesticides, heavy metals, and THC compliance, with rigorous third-party testing, and our partner uses a safe solvent extraction process.
 With all the shady CBD flooding the international market, we demand transparency, tracking, and testing if we’re going to infuse it into our premium olive oil.

 Do you lab test your products?